giannimonaco/DREAMChallenge_Deconvolution/README.md

 To use the method, download this repository to your local computer.

-More to the folder containing the file "RLMdeconvolution.R" and run the R script in the following way:
+Move inside the folder containing the file "RLMdeconvolution.R" and run the R script in the following way:

 ```
 Rscript ./RLMdeconvolution.R --ExprData <path/to/input/CPMexpr.csv> [--SubChallenge <coarse,fine>] [--Cancer <CRC,BRCA>]